Including suggestions for use in hilly Sheffield

 I think it is particularly important to consider spending a bit more to get a properly capable model if you are one of the many people that e-bikes are bringing to cycling fresh, without the physical and psychological attributes regular cycling imbue, and/or if you are choosing an e-bike to help overcome a physical deficit or to keep you cycling as you get older and appreciate the help they give compensating for weaker muscles/lungs/heart/dodgier balance etc!

-The short version: For 8 yrs now my partner and I have used e-bikes as everyday ‘Utility’ transportation for loaded shopping and allotment trips and evening rides to friends and venues across Sheffield, including those at the top of steep and long hills.
+The short version: For many years now my partner and I have used e-bikes as everyday ‘Utility’ transportation (ie: replacing a car or public transport for appropriate journeys) – for loaded shopping and allotment trips and evening rides to friends and venues across Sheffield, including those at the top of steep and long hills.

-Our conclusion is that if you want an e-bike to perform these kinds of duties (rather than lightly loaded commuter, leisure or fitness oriented use) this is the sort of specification you should consider:
+Our conclusion is that if you want an e-bike to perform these kinds of duties (rather than lightly loaded commuter, leisure or fitness oriented use) the following is the sort of specification you should consider:

-For comfortable, reliable and breezy day to day utility e-bike usage around hilly Sheffield, choose a locally sourced upright-ish seating position ‘Hybrid’ style model with a Mid mounted motor (rather than one with the motor in one of the wheels).
+For comfortable, reliable and breezy day to day utility e-bike usage around hilly Sheffield, choose an upright-ish seating position ‘Hybrid’ style model with a Mid mounted motor (rather than one with the motor in one of the wheels).
 It should have at least 50Nm of motor power, at least 8 gears, and be fully kitted out with mudguards, lights and a pannier rack.
 Secure it with a properly serious lock or two at all times, including at home.
-Top up the battery little and often, and keep the bike well serviced.
+Charge the battery little and often, and keep the bike well serviced.

 You will find yourself using such a model to do many of the journeys you are currently spending a lot of money on in terms of fuel and running costs, parking charges, or bus, tram and train fares etc. Like us, you may find yourself unexpectedly selling your 2nd vehicle, or even your first!

-For less demanding duties there are now an increasing number of excellent lighter, less powerful e-bikes that will nonetheless provide you with sufficient assistance to make your commute and/or your leisure cycling a breeze.
+For less demanding duties, or for fitter lighter riders wanting to provide a significant part of the ‘go’ there are now an increasing number of excellent lighter, less powerful e-bikes that will nonetheless provide you with sufficient assistance to make your commute and/or your leisure cycling a breeze.
 (See section 7 – ‘Lighter Weight e-bikes’.)

 Getting hold of an e-bike: Do note that altered import procedures and the pandemic have together resulted in a chronic shortage of bikes generally, and especially particular models, so expect to have to do some determined ferreting about online/on the blower to locate and/or reserve a bike, and be prepared to wait maybe months for delivery!

-It is a good idea to sign up for Alerts with dealers who offer this facility, so that you are the first to know when new stock arrives for sale.
+It is a good idea to sign up for Alerts with shops/dealers who offer this facility, so that you are the first to know when new stock arrives for sale.

 And for the long version – read on….